DoJo - Kareck from Tschaneck

 Being also close to touristic resorts on the Katschberg Pass, the peak of Kareck is in good conditions often ascended, but still there was never a crowd although we reached the peak in good conditions.

-DoJo - Kareck NE ridge In summer, you can ascend the Kareck peak by the NE ridge (easy, marked, 3-3,5 h) or by the east ridge (exposed in some places, 3 h).
+- In summer, you can ascend the Kareck peak by the northeast ridge (easy, marked, 3-3,5 h) or by the east ridge (exposed in some places, 3 h).

-In winter and spring you can reach the Kareck peak most comfortably by the NE ridge, all the way possible with skins on your skis.
+- In winter and spring you can reach the Kareck peak most comfortably by the northeast ridge, all the way possible with skins on your skis.

 You can see a detailed map on: